Kata

 ITP Community Spotlight on Michelle Fontaine

-By Michelle Fontaine
+By Michelle Fontaine, Robert Stewart

 Learn more about Michelle Fontaine and the experience and insight she's gained as a long-time practitioner and member of ITP San Rafael.
 "As a licensed psychotherapist I can say with certainty that my day-to-day work with clients has been improved by my experiences with ITP in major ways."